 To make sure your organization is able to process EMV transactions, you want to work with a payment vendor who has full accountability and ownership of the end-to-end healthcare payments infrastructure, from the point where you capture payment information through to the funding, settlement and reconciliation of that payment and data.
 A vendor like this also makes it easier to accept other payment innovations, like NFC.

 Is it necessary to be able to accept NFC/contactless payments?

 Apple Pay might not seem like the go-to option for patients in a healthcare scenario, but the payment method is more popular than you might think.
-In a recent blog post, InstaMed Security Officer Noah Dermer explained the growing popularity of contactless payments and a recently issued mandate that European retailers must ensure that POS devices are contactless-enabled by 2020.
+In a blog post, InstaMed Security Officer Noah Dermer explained the growing popularity of contactless payments like Apple Pay and its place in healthcare’s future.